alxvmr/ALTMediaWriter/README.md

 ### Windows

-Install MSYS2 and run `dist/win/build.sh` to install dependencies, build and deploy.
+Install MSYS2 and follow setup instructions on the website.
+Run `dist/win/build.sh` to install dependencies, build and deploy.

 #### Requirements